Skip to flight searchSkip to main content

 Understand your travel insurance.
 The majority of policies will cover departure delay but it is important to check your policy wording carefully before you purchase, as the level of cover will differ greatly between insurers.

 Before booking, consider when you fly.
-The general rule is the earlier the better, so as to avoid the build up of delays which can occur later in the day.
-This is particularly true to larger hub airports.
+The general rule is the earlier the better, to avoid the build-up of delays which can occur later in the day.
+This is particularly true for larger hub airports.
 This is also true for notoriously busy periods such as school holidays or public holidays.

 Before travelling to the airport: